Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Extension to Bures-Wasserstein VR-IWAE

-To align with standard conventions in WGF, we focus on the minimisation of the negative VR-IWAE bound, which is equivalent to maximising the original objective.
-To formulate the gradient descent scheme for minimising the negative IW-ELBO, we first derive the BW gradient for the negative VR-IWAE bound.
-For notational convenience, denote by $G(z)$ the Wasserstein gradient \eqref{eq:Wass grad VR-IWAE} of the VR-IWAE bound $\G_K(q)$, evaluated at $z$.
-Following the same derivation in \Cref{sec:algorithm}, the BW gradient of the negative VR-IWAE bound $- \G_K(q)$ at a Gaussian density $q = \mathcal{N}(m,\Sigma)$ is given by
+To formulate the gradient descent scheme for maximizing the VR-IWAE bound, we first derive the BW gradient of the VR-IWAE bound.
+For notational convenience, let $G(z)$ denote the coordinatewise Wasserstein gradient \eqref{eq:Wass grad VR-IWAE} evaluated at $z$ with $n = K$.
+Following the same derivation as in \Cref{sec:algorithm}, the BW gradient of the VR-IWAE bound $\G_K(q)$ at a Gaussian density $q = \mathcal{N}(m,\Sigma)$ is given by

 where the vector $a_*$ and matrix $S_*$ are defined by, respectively,